junxit/us-congress-bills-115/metadata.md

 - 2017-01-17 — Introduced in Senate
 - 2017-01-17 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2017-01-24 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2017-05-11 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 115-61.
+- 2017-05-11 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Thune without amendment.
+With written report No. 115-61.
+- 2017-05-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 77.